Page images

 5. Book of C. P. for the Episcopal Ch.
 New York, New Jersey, Pennsylvania, Delaware, Maryland, Virginia, and South Carolina.
 Philadelphia, 1786.

 Fragmenta Liturgica; Documents illustrative of the Liturgy of the Church of England.
 Edited by the Rev. Peter Hall.
 Bath, 1848, 18mo.
 7 vols.
-11. 8s.
+17. 8s.

 [blocks in formation]

+These two, with four other Novels, were issued in 1710, with a general title, 'Six New and Delightful Travels, viz. three from Savoriane and Cynthia.'
 PREACHER. - The practical Preacher, with Forms of Devotion for the Use of Families.
 Lond.
 1762, 8vo.
 4 vols.

 The Scotch Preacher: or, a Collection of Sermons by the most eminent Divines of the Church of Scotland.
 Edinb, 177689, 12mo.
 4 vols.
-Hollis, 1206, 14s.
+Hollis, 1206, 148.
 Williams, 1573, mor.
 21. 7s.

-The Preacher's Directory; or a Series of Subjects proper for public Discourses, with Texts under each Head: To which is added a Supplement, containing select Passages from the Apocrypha.
+The Preacher's Directory; or a Series with Texts under each Head: To which of Subjects proper for public Discourses, is added a Supplement, containing select Passages from the Apocrypha.
 Lond.1771, 4to.
 See ENFIELD, William.

 The English Preacher.
 Lond.
 1773, 12mo.
 9 vols.
 See ENFIELD, William.
 The Protestant Preacher, being a select Collection of Sermons and Discourses, by the most distinguished Divines, from the Reformation to the present Period.
 Lond.
 1780, 8vo.
 2 vols.
 12s.